tanem/express-bookshelf-realworld-example-app/README.md

 7. Run `NODE_ENV=development yarn knex migrate:latest` to update the schema.
 8. Create a database for the `test` environment.
-9. Create a `src/config/test.json` configuration file containing the required database information from the previous step.
+9. Create a `src/config/test.json` configuration file containing the required database information from the previous step (note that the migrations are run automatically as part of the test setup process).
 For example:

 ```json
 {